Kodeclik Logo

 Kodeclik Blog

-Scratch is a block based programming language developed at the MIT media lab.
-In this project, we will show you how to create fascinating animations from very simple Scratch blocks.
+In this animation project, we will show you how to create a fascinating Scratch animation using very simple Scratch programming blocks.
 We have three sprites in our program.
 Two are planets orbiting at different radii at different speeds.
 As the planets move around we use a third sprite to draw lines connecting the planets.
 (The third sprite itself is invisible and its purpose is to simply draw these lines.)
 By changing the radii and the speed of the planets we can get fascinating designs.

 Create a new Scratch Program (clicking “Create” once you log in to scratch.mit.edu).
 Delete the cat sprite and add the “Glow-O” sprite (that looks like a planet).
 Goto the Costumes tab, use the Fill tool to change the color of the sprite.
 We will change the settings to make this planet have a magenta color.
 Rename the sprite to “PlanetOne”.